 What is the Risk of Ignoring Self Care?

 Not prioritizing self-care can have serious consequences.
 You may find yourself feeling burned out or overwhelmed, with no time left to actually enjoy the things you love.
 This can lead to feelings of apathy, depression, and anxiety—all of which are linked to poor physical health.

 It’s also important to realize that when you don’t take care of yourself, you can’t take care of those around you—like your friends and family.
 When we’re stretched too thin, our patience and energy levels can suffer, which can lead to negative relationships and stress.

-And on a larger scale, if enough people fail to put their own needs first, the entire society suffers because fewer people are going the extra mile for their work, their families and their communities.
+On a larger scale, if enough people fail to put their own needs first, the entire society suffers because fewer people are going the extra mile for their work, their families, and their communities.

 So prioritize your self-care—it’s not selfish at all!
 It’s actually an investment in yourself that will improve your mental and physical health, as well as the environment around you.